-Featuring 37 nights of magic and lights, this year’s event will kick off Nov.
-21 and continue daily through Dec.
-30, closed only on Thanksgiving, Christmas Eve and Day.
-The Zoo opens daily at noon.
-Festivities go on each night from 5-9pm, until 10pm on Fridays and Saturdays.
+Christmas at the Zoo features new experiences, more lights and more nights than ever this year.
+The event kicks off Nov.
+19 and continues daily through Dec.
+30, 2022, closed only on Thanksgiving Day, Christmas Eve and Day.
+The Zoo opens at noon and Christmas at the Zoo activities go from 5-9pm, extended until 10pm on Fridays and Saturdays.

 About the Indianapolis Zoo

 The Indianapolis Zoo empowers people and communities, both locally and globally, to advance animal conservation.
 Located in White River State Park downtown, the Indianapolis Zoo is accredited by the Association of Zoos and Aquariums and the American Alliance of Museums as a zoo, aquarium and botanical garden.
 Visit IndianapolisZoo.com.